beehive-lab/TornadoVM/docs/source/installation.rst

 Installation for RISC-V RVV 1.0 on Linux
 ========================================

-The RISC-V port is experimental, but users can try on real RISC-V hardware.
+The RISC-V port is experimental, but users can try it on real RISC-V hardware.
 The following instructions have been tested on Linux Bianbu OS 1.0.15 on a Bananapi F3 SBC.